swift-server-community/dynamo-db-tables/README.md

 }
 ```

-and similarly for polymorphic queries-
+and similarly for polymorphic queries, most conveniently used in conjunction with an enum annotated with `@PolymorphicOperationReturnType` macro-

 ```swift
 @PolymorphicOperationReturnType